dsitaliM/nest-rave-payment/README.md

 ### Usage

-In your Application Module, add the following.
+In your application module, add the following:

 ```typescript
 RavePaymentModule.register({